aakashkh/data-patterns/_posts/python/2019-04-03-Using-Where-Mask-Filtering.md

 layout : post
 title : Filtering using mask and where in pandas
 categories: [python]
-tags: [pandas, python, filtering, mask, where, dataframe]
+tags: [pandas, python, filtering, mask, where, dataframe, conditions, true, false]
 ---

+Filtering a dataframe can be achieved in multiple ways using pandas.
+There are times when you simply need to update a column based on  a condition which is true or vice-versa.
+In pandas dataframe there are some inbuilt methods to achieve the same using .where() and .mask().

-df.where -> Replace value where condition is false
+* [df.where](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.where.html) - Replace value when condition is false
-df.mask -> Replace value where condition is true
+* [df.mask](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.mask.html) - Replace value when condition is true

+Initiating a dummy dataframe with some columns to understand the same -

 ```python
 import pandas as pd